NoorMuhammad106/News-Summarizer-and-Categorizer/README.md

 ## Features

-- **Fetch News**: Retrieve news articles from various sources using the News API based on a user-provided query.
+- **Fetch News**: Retrieve news articles from various sources using the News API.
-- **Summarize Articles**: Automatically generate concise summaries of news articles with the LLaMA language model.
+- **Summarize Articles**: Automatically summarize the content of news articles using the LLaMA language model.
-- **Categorize Summaries**: Classify summarized content for better organization and quick insights.
+- **Categorize Summaries**: Classify the summarized content into predefined categories for easy organization and analysis.

 ## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.

-### Prerequisites

-- Python 3.8 or higher
-- [Pip](https://pip.pypa.io/en/stable/) for managing Python packages
+Clone the repository and install the necessary dependencies to run the application locally.

+### Setting Up Your Environment

+1. **Get a News API Key**:
+   - Sign up at [News API](https://newsapi.org/register) to get a free API key.

+2. **Hide Your API Key**:
+   - Create a file named `.env` in the root directory of the project.
+   - Add your API key to this file with the following format:
+     ```
+     NEWS_API_KEY=your_news_api_key_here
+     ```
+   - The `.env` file is used to store environment variables securely and should **not** be committed to version control.
+Ensure your `.gitignore` file includes `.env` to keep your API key safe.

-### Installation
+### Running the Application

 1. **Clone the Repository**:

-   Open your terminal and run the following command:
    ```bash
    git clone https://github.com/yourusername/news-summarizer.git
    cd news-summarizer